 Caring Risk-takers Balanced Reflective

-If these are traits you possess, or ones you value in education, you may want to consider applying to Midlothian High School's IB Programme.
-The Chesterfield County Elective Fair held typically held in October will give potential candidates an opportunity to ask questions about the programme.
-Our IB Open House will provide a more detailed look into IB, and a chance to speak with students, teachers, and parents in the programme.
+If these are traits you possess, or ones you value in education, you may want to consider applying to Midlothian High School's IB Diploma Programme.
+The Chesterfield County Specialty Program Fair will be held in early October, and will give potential candidates an opportunity to ask questions about the program.
+Our IB Open House (November 16th) will provide a more detailed look into IB, and a chance to speak with students, teachers, and parents in the program.
 For more information on these events, visit our 'Prospective Students' page.

 Parents and students should be aware that, while college bound student has the potential to be successful in the IB Diploma Programme, it is not for everyone.
 Students who are open-minded and interested in exploring topics in depth are typically successful in the program.
 The program is both rewarding and rigorous, and requires students to demonstrate desire and self-discipline to earn the honor of an IB Diploma.
 If these traits describe you, we look forward to seeing you at our open house, and hope you will consider joining the IB Diploma Programme at Midlo!